 Anxiety wants us to criticise ourselves to keep us in that hyper vigilant physical state.
 We tend to go against ourselves when we are not sticking to our true values as a person.
 We begin to internally attack ourselves.

 Many of us may not know what our true values are.
 There are many ways to work out what they are.
 Most of these methods start with a big list which you then whittle down.
 That’s how I found mine.
 There’s an approach here for helping you to finding out what your core values are so you can start living to them.
 Aligned to your true self if you will.

 How To Cure Your Anxiety

 So where does the physical and emotional start and end.
 It’s best we look at them as one big circle feeding into each other.
-For example a physical problem like IBS can create negative thoughts and feelings and vice versa.
+For example, a physical problem like IBS can create negative thoughts and feelings.
+Equally IBS can be a symptom of a hyper-vigilant nervous system.
 It’s all a cycle and it has to be interrupted somewhere.
 Whether we use physical or emotional work to change things doesn’t really matter.
-It’s the fact that we’re trying to change things that’s the most important thing.
-That we get out of our anxiety rut.
+It’s the fact that we’re trying to change.

-This helps makes sense of how we’ve managed to help so many people who suffer from anxiety by primarily focusing on the physical side of things with our hands on approach.
-But it’s always seems so much easier in those people who have moved on emotionally and are ‘ready’ to shed their previously anxious selves.
-They had already broken the cycle.
-We just caught their body up to where there mind is at.
+This makes sense of how we’ve managed to help so many people who suffer from anxiety by primarily focusing on the physical side of things with our hands on approach to help people more awareness of their own body and as such less anxious.
+It’s always easier when our clients have moved on emotionally already or are ready to start that process.
+We then just work to catch their body up to where their head is.
 Moving on physically helps us to move on emotionally.
 Moving on emotionally helps us to move on physically.